 Team members: Sean Denny, Ian McCullough, Leigh Work, Molly Moore, Peter S. Alagona, William Ripple, Scott Cooper, Thomas Newsome, Alexis Mychajliw

 9. Living with Grizzlies

-In 2017 the California Grizzly Research Network joined a consortium of research teams from The Netherlands, United Kingdom, Finland, Brazil, and Tanzania to submit a proposal leveraging the humanities and humanistic social sciences to promote better conservation of large carnivores in those countries and the United States.
+In 2017 the California Grizzly Research Network joined a consortium of research teams from The Netherlands, United Kingdom, Finland, Brazil, and Tanzania to submit a proposal leveraging the humanities and humanistic social sciences to promote better conservation of large carnivores in these countries and the United States.
 In the spring of 2018, we received notice that this proposal will receive funding.
-For the grizzly network, this means that we will be able to hire a post-doctoral fellow for two years, beginning in 2019, to conduct field-based social science research in rural California communities close to potential grizzly reintroduction sites.
+For the Grizzly Network, this means that we will be able to hire a post-doctoral fellow for two years, beginning in early 2019, to conduct field-based social science research in rural California communities close to potential grizzly reintroduction sites.

 Team members: Peter Alagona, Bruce Kendall, Sarah Anderson, Hillary Young, Jeff Hoelle, Beth Pratt-Bergstrom, post-doctoral fellow TBA